MEET OUR STAFF

 Thomas Bruffee, M.Ed, Transition Specialist

 Thomas is in his eleventh year teaching for The Education Cooperative.
 He specializes in working with transition-aged students and their families.
 Thomas has been working in the field of special education in various roles and capacities since 1988.
 He also has an extensive history working in the food service industry, which includes restaurant management, catering, food preparation and serving.

 Lorena received her bachelor’s degree in Severe Special Education from Fitchburg State University.
 Lorena started at The Education Cooperative as a student teacher and upon graduation, joined the team as classroom teacher.
 She has been with us for 3 years now, teaching students with intensive special needs of varying ages.
 Lorena is bilingual, fluent in Portuguese and conversational in Spanish.

 Trish received her bachelor’s degree from UMass Amherst in Political Science and her Law Degree from Suffolk University.
 After practicing law for 14 years, Trish changed careers and earned a certification and a master’s degree in Moderate Special Needs from Bridgewater State University.
 Trish is the lead teacher in the TEC Transition 1 program located at Westwood High School.
 In her leisure time, Trish enjoys solving crosswords, spending time with her family, and walking her “toddler with a tail”, aka her 2 year old dog, Valkyrie.

 Erin Ohnemus received her bachelor’s from Bridgewater State University in Severe Special Education and Psychology.
-She is currently pursuing her master’s in Severe Special Education from Fitchburg State University.
-Erin is in her first year teaching students with intensive disabilities.
+She will receive her masters in Severe Special Education from Fitchburg State University in December 2021.
+Erin is in her third year teaching students with intensive disabilities.

 Kara Robertson, M.Ed